AnalyzerREST/python-tradingview-ta/docs/usage.md

 The `get_analysis()` function will return an object of `Analysis` class, which store the analysis, time created, ticker symbol, exchange, and screener.

 ### Analysis
-There are 3 types of analysis in TradingView.
-Oscillators, moving averages, and summary (which is oscillators and moving averages combined).
+There are 3 types of analysis in TradingView: oscillators, moving averages, and summary (which is oscillators and moving averages combined).

 #### Summary
 ```python